emoon/minifb/README.md

 See https://github.com/emoon/minifb/blob/master/tests/noise.c for a complete example.

+# Supported Platforms:

+ - Windows
+ - MacOS X
+ - X11 (FreeBSD, Linux, *nix)
+ - Wayland (Linux) [there are some issues]
+ - iOS (beta)
+ - Android (beta)

-MiniFB has been tested on Windows, Mac OS X, Linux and iOS but may of course have trouble depending on your setup.
+MiniFB has been tested on Windows, Mac OS X, Linux, iOS and Android but may of course have trouble depending on your setup.
 Currently the code will not do any converting of data if not a proper 32-bit display can be created.

-## More features:
+# Features:

+ - Window creation
+ - Callbacks to window events
+ - Get information from windows
+ - Add per window data
+ - Timers and target FPS
+ - C and C++ interface

+## Callbacks to window events:

 You can _add callbacks to the windows_: